OmengU/quap/documentation/documentation.typ

 === Other Software
 This section outlines software that was used for various miscellaneous tasks other than than software development.
 ==== Mozilla Firefox
-Mozilla Firefox is a #acr("FOSS") Web Browser developed by the Mozilla Corporation.
+Mozilla Firefox is an open source Web Browser developed by the Mozilla Corporation.
 It began development in 1998 as a fork of the then open-source Netscape Navigator Browser, which had at one point been the most popular Web Browser in the early days of the internet.
 It had, however, lost a great bit of popularity at the time it was made open-source.
 Firefox in turn became a very popular browser in the 2000s, but it has seen declining usage for the last couple of years as the Chrome Browser, developed by Google, has taken the lead.
 Firefox now hovers around 3 to 10% market share depending on the region.

 Firefox was used in this project to test and interact with the Frontend interface.
 It was preferred over Chrome or Browsers based on it, because it not only offers a greater amount of privacy but also better developer tools, especially when viewing #acr("CSS") properties of #acr("HTML") elements. @eb-firefox
 ==== Swagger #acr("UI")
-Swagger #acr("UI") is an interface built upon the OpenAPI Specification for documenting an #acr("API") by using either a YAML or #acr("JSON") document to describe the available endpoints and the models used for data transfer.
+Swagger #acr("UI") is an interface built upon the OpenAPI Specification for documenting an #acr("API") by using either a YAML or #acr("JSON") document to describe the available endpoints and the Models used for data transfer.
 It was originally known as the Swagger Specification.
 Swagger itself includes a set of tools, which aid the developer in the design, development, and documentation of #acr("API")s.

 Swagger #acr("UI") is one of these tools.
 It helps the developer keep an overview of the #acr("API") by generating a #acr("GUI") out of the YAML/#acr("JSON") document displaying all endpoints.
 It then allows for the testing of the endpoints by providing fields for each parameter, where test data can be entered and buttons to submit the #acr("API") calls. @misc-swagger
 ==== Typst